joshualmitchell/joshualmitchell.github.io/_posts/2018-02-13-data-science-q-a-collection.md

 What're the different Bayesian methods (Naïve Bayes, Bayesian model averaging, Bayesian adaptive trials...)?
 What're their uses and weaknesses?

+What're Bayesian networks (pathway mining)?
+What're their uses and weaknesses?

+What is Statistical inference and group testing?
+Strengths, weaknesses?

+How does the distribution of the data affect results for say, neural networks, regression, etc?
+Can we use it to our advantage?

 ## Numerical / Convex Optimization

 What're the different Optimization algorithms (genetic algorithms, quantum-inspired evolutionary algorithms, simulated annealing, particle-swarm optimization)?
 What're their uses and weaknesses?